israeldail/resume/README.md

 ### Publishing

-To publish html on your server via SSH, edit `RSYNC_LOCATION` in `config.make` and run:
+To publish html on your server via SSH, type

-    make publish
+    make html

+Just make sure you set your BUILD_DIR in the `Makefile`

 License
 -------